Muhammad Siddiq (footballer): Club career

-Siddiq started his youth career with Hazara Club Quetta, and later played for Baloch Club.
+Siddiq started his youth career with Hazara Club Quetta, and later played for Baloch Club, Pakistan Railways, and Ordnance Depot Quetta.
 He also played out of position as a centre-half and inside-right in his school team.
+He also represented the Balochistan provincial team at the National Football Championship.

-He later represented the Balochistan provincial team, Pakistan Railways, and Ordnance Depot Quetta at the National Football Championship.
 He also played at Dhaka Mohammedan at the Dhaka League in East Pakistan.
+During his stay at the club, he represented the East Pakistan football team selection and won the 1960 National Football Championship.